Financial Aid

 The progress, or lack of progress of students will be monitored at the end of each spring semester and summer term (if the student attends summer).

-Note: It is important to recognize that students may initially enroll at UW Whitewater that have received AP credit or Test Credits.
-Under certain circumstances this may cause students to exceed the maximum number of hours allowed in their respective academic programs prior to their graduations.
+Note: It is important to recognize that students may initially enroll at UW-Whitewater that have received AP credit or Test Credits.
+Under certain circumstances, this may cause students to exceed the maximum number of hours allowed in their respective academic programs prior to their graduations.
 Student Financial Aid will make every effort to identify these students and address the maximum hours issue in a timely manner.

 Transfer Student Evaluation:

-The initial SAP status for a transfer student will be determined at the time of ISIR submission to the University.
+The initial SAP status for a transfer student will be determined at the time of FAFSA submission to the University.
 This status is based solely on the student's combined grade point average as established by the Admissions Office.
-Transfer students, will then be evaluated on all qualitative and quantitative components of the SAP policy on an annual basis.
+Transfer students will then be evaluated on all qualitative and quantitative components of the SAP policy on an annual basis.
 Official transcripts must be submitted to the university so an accurate calculation of SAP standards can be made at the time of annual review.
 In the event that official transcripts are not received, any tentative (TNT) grades listed on the student transcript will be treated as failing (F) grades in the calculation.
-All transfer credits will count in the evaluation regardless of where or when they were earned, including credits earned during all semesters, (fall, spring, winterim, and summer) when no financial aid was received.
+All transfer credits will count in the evaluation regardless of where or when they were earned, including credits earned during all semesters (fall, spring, winterim, and summer) when no financial aid was received.
 The Financial Aid Office reviews the cumulative academic record of transfer students on an annual basis to determine if they are meeting the SAP requirements.
-If they have not met the SAP requirements they are notified and placed on an ineligible status.
+If they have not met the SAP requirements, they are notified and placed on an ineligible status.

-Eligibility Standards
+SAP Eligibility Standards

 Qualitative Measurement: